-The Alabama Governor’s Mansion is the official residence of Alabama’s chief executive and his family.
+The Alabama Governor’s Mansion is the official residence of Alabama’s chief executive and family.

-This gracious, 107-year-old home possesses a rich history that makes it one of Alabama’s most unique landmarks.
+This gracious, 112-year-old home possesses a rich history that makes it one of Alabama’s most unique landmarks.

 The current mansion is Alabama’s second.
 Our state first acquired a residence for its governors in 1911, during the term of Governor Emmett O’Neal.
 Before that time, governors resided in private homes or even local hotels during their tenure in office.

 The first Governor’s Mansion was a Beaux Arts brownstone built in 1906 that served as the home of nine Alabama governors from 1911 to 1950.
 The last governor to live in this mansion was Gov. James E. “Big Jim” Folsom.
 The residence was eventually demolished in 1963 to make way for the interstate highway.

 Gov. Folsom played an instrumental role in acquiring the current Alabama Governor’s Mansion.
 During his first term, Gov. Folsom became fascinated with an impressive and uniquely Southern home located a few blocks from the original Governor’s Mansion.
 The Governor would often take walks through the neighborhood, befriended the owner of the home, Mrs. Robert Fulwood Ligon, Jr. He often told Mrs. Ligon that her home would make a more suitable mansion for the state’s governors, with its grand staircase and majestic columns.